tprasadtp/ubuntu-post-install/README.md

 ## Oh no!
 It crashed :(

-Well that shouldn't have happened.
+- Well that shouldn't have happened.
 If it does, see [Script Crashes](https://ae.prasadt.com/faq/crash/) and consider opening an issue on Github.
+- Never set environment variable `TRAVIS=true` unless you are running on TRAVIS or are sure of its effects.

 ## Contributing & Forks

 See [Contributing and forks](./.github/CONTRIBUTING)

 [![Analytics](https://ga-beacon.prasadt.com/UA-101760811-3/github/ubuntu-post-install?flat)](https://prasadt.com/google-analytics-beacon)